Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-ie.md

 If the current date is 2024-10-23:

 - v5 will be transitioned 30 days after 2024-10-23
-- v1 will be transitioned 30 days after its creation i.e 2024-10-18
+- v1 will be transitioned 30 days after its creation date (2024-10-18)

 ```json
 {